 Cordyline australis, the cabbage palm tree from New Zealand, is tough as old boots.
 It can survive snow, frost, high winds, salty winds (from the sea) and is a popular tree to be planted in promenades in Europe and the United States.
-Yet, it is not a true palm tree.
+Yet, it's not a true palm tree.

-If you live in USDA zone 8 and above, you can grow this tree in your yard to give it a tropical look and feel.
-It requires a sunny and open position, away from undergrowth and hedging plants that may reduce its light, water and space.
+If you live in USDA zone 8 and above, you can grow this tree to give your yard a tropical look and feel.
+It requires a sunny and open position, away from undergrowth and hedging plants that may reduce its light, water, and space.
 Though drought-resistant in their native New Zealand, they appreciate rain, as well as the warmer winds afforded by a seaside position.

 Cordyline australis is a long-living, attractive tree, which is an asset to any garden.

 The Cordyline australis can be grown from seed, by taking trunk cuttings or by lopping off the suckers it throws out from the base of the main stem and planting them in sandy, free-draining soil.

 The adult tree flowers every other year, with creamy panicles of sweetly-scented flowers.
 The scent attracts a wide variety of insects, and this ensures pollination.

 In the autumn, small hard berries form, which are irresistible to birds.
 The birds fly off and disperse the seeds when the remains of the berries pass through their digestive tracts.
 These seeds readily grow into new cabbage palm trees.
 Thus, it is a good idea to recognize the baby plants, so that they can be safely removed if growing in an undesirable area.